 Last September, I had started to keep a list of things that appeared in the media that began with, ‘Politicians are worried about…’ or ‘Ofsted says…’ or ‘There is a great concern about…’ At some point in the headline it would say, ‘Children today,’ or, ‘Young people today.’
 And usually it was negative.
 So these are the sorts of things:

 …dental health was a fascinating one; the amount of money being spent on the dental health of very young children, because of the enormous decay rates, is a serious concern and costing the health service a terrific amount.
 So the answer was, as with many of these things, that ‘young people today…’ and then the follow up was ‘more needs to be done in schools’.
 ‘Schools need to do more about…’ ‘Schools should focus on…’ So we had images of children standing around sinks at school brushing their teeth and all spitting at once and Nicky Morgan saying this is a vital thing for schools to take part in.
 The fact that it wasn’t clear what we should do at weekends or August didn’t come through.
 But these are things politicians grab at as they come past.”

 “I do wonder what the general population thinks a ‘model pupil’ is.
 I would suggest, you can dispute this, that a ‘model pupil’ is somebody who is well mannered, neat of uniform, punctual, gets their homework in time, is very positive in class and hits the grades…

 Who is Mick Waters?

-At school he was particularly good at cricket and wanted to become a cricketer, till the careers advisor persuaded him to choose teaching – Wikipedia.
-Here’s a 2 min video of Mick for SLTcamp2014:
+Wikipedia says that at school Mick was particularly good at cricket and wanted to become a cricketer, till the careers advisor persuaded him to choose teaching.
+Here’s a video Mickmade for SLTcamp2014 (2 min):